ChuckJHardy/BeachMapper/README.md

 # Melnitz Pure

-A pure javascript implimentation of the D3.js World Map topology.
+A pure javascript implementation of the D3.js World Map topology.

 ## Installation